Easyjet bucks industry trend with sales uplift

-LONDON EasyJet (EZJ.L) defied the gloom surrounding the global airline sector by posting strong growth in quarterly revenue, helped by an uplift in the number of business travelers flying with the British budget airline and milder winter weather.
+LONDON EasyJet defied the gloom surrounding the global airline sector by posting strong growth in quarterly revenue, helped by an uplift in the number of business travellers flying with the British budget airline and milder winter weather.

-Europe's second largest low-cost carrier said on Thursday revenue jumped 16.7 percent to 763 million pounds ($1.2 billion) in the three months to December, as passenger numbers rose 8.1 percent to 12.9 million in its first quarter.

 Analysts at UBS had expected sales of 730 million pounds.